Charles Lyell: Career and major writings

 Lyell had private means, and earned further income as an author.
 He came from a prosperous family, worked briefly as a lawyer in the 1820s, and held the post of Professor of Geology at King's College London in the 1830s.
 From 1830 onward his books provided both income and fame.
 Each of his three major books was a work continually in progress.
 All three went through multiple editions during his lifetime, although many of his friends (such as Darwin) thought the first edition of the Principles was the best written.
 Lyell used each edition to incorporate additional material, rearrange existing material, and revisit old conclusions in light of new evidence.

 Throughout his life, Lyell kept a remarkable series of nearly three hundred manuscript notebooks and diaries.
-These span Lyell’s long scientific career (1825-1874), and offer an unrivalled insight into personal influences, field observations, thoughts and relationships.
+These span Lyell's long scientific career (1825–1874), and offer an unrivalled insight into personal influences, field observations, thoughts and relationships.
 They were acquired in 2019 by the University of Edinburgh's Heritage Collections, thanks to a fundraising campaign, with many generous individual and institutional donors from the UK and overseas.
 Highlights include his travels throughout Europe and the United States of America, the drafts of his correspondence with the likes of Charles Darwin, his geological and landscape sketches and his constant gathering of evidence and refinement of his theories.
+Lyell's collection held at the University of Edinburgh, including digital images of his five series of notebooks, and with links to other Lyell material held elsewhere, is now available on a dedicated website.

 Principles of Geology, Lyell's first book, was also his most famous, most influential, and most important.
 First published in three volumes in 1830–33, it established Lyell's credentials as an important geological theorist and propounded the doctrine of uniformitarianism.
 It was a work of synthesis, backed by his own personal observations on his travels.